 While on safari would you consider giving of your time, skills or donations to make a difference for worthy causes?
 Overland Safaris gives you an opportunity to its clients to interact with the local community in some of the projects that we truly believe are making an impact in their local community.
-We give you an opportunity usually at the end of your safari either one or two full days to take part in a programme that is making a positive mark in the local community.
-This could be helping in building class rooms, a health clinic, teaching life skills or simply bring in donations to help school children that sort of thing.
+We give you an opportunity usually at the end of your safari either one or two full days to take part in a program that is making a positive mark in the local community.
+This could be helping in building classrooms, a health clinic, teaching life skills or simply bring in donations to help school children that sort of thing.

-DAY 1: ARRIVE TO TANZANIA.
+DAY 1: ARRIVE IN TANZANIA.

 We will gather in the evening at 5:30 pm for a pre-safari briefing and an equipment check.